AmauryRabouan/new-vsc-prolog/README.md

   * selection scope

     Select an range and right click on the selection to pop up editor context menu, then trigger the command 'Format Selection' (default map to ctrl+k ctrl+f).
 VSC-Prolog would enlarge the selection to include complete terms if necessary and format the selection.

-  * clause scope

-    VSC-Prolog formats the current clause or fact when the user types the end dot charater.

     ![format](images/format.gif)
 ### Debugger